RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - Certificate Policy

-- Certification Practice Statement
+- Certification Practice Statement / Key Recovery Practice Statement

-- Contractual obligations and other agreements concerning operations of the CA
+- Contractual obligations and other agreements concerning operations of the CA or KRS

 - System and equipment configuration